This HTML automatically generated with rman for NEMO

 nbody=integer

-Number of particles nobj in N-body snapshot realization of the Plummer model.
+Number of particles in the model.

 mlow=real

 inner core mass fraction within which no stars will be populated.
-(Default: 0)

 mfrac=real

 mass fraction of the (otherwise infinitely extended) Plummer model; see rfrac immediately below Note that the total mass is still normalized to 1.
-(Default: rfrac=22.8042468).

 rfrac=real